pet portraits from photographs tips and information

 If you are thinking about commissioning a pet portrait and are looking at taking a photograph of your pet specifically for us to create a pet portrait from, you might find the information on our pet portraits from photographs page below helpful.
-If you need to ask any questions on photogrpahy, you are more than welcome to email us at any time.
+If you need to ask any questions on taking photos of your pets, you are more than welcome to email us at any time.